-A data management plan (DMP) is an important part of Research data management (RDM) and an essential tool for following good research practices and opening up your data.
-It is a formal document that specifies what and how the research data will be are handled for the project and identifies the key actions for ethical and legal compliance and FAIR data production before, during, and after your research project.
+A data management plan (DMP) is a formal document that specifies what and how the research data will be handled for your research project and identifies the key actions for ethical and legal compliance and FAIR data production before, during, and after the project.

 You can find various Public DMP templates to meet the specific funder requirements on DMPTuuli pages.

-Now you can write a DMP under “Write plan” by using Hanken’s DMP template.
+Under “Write plan,” you can write a DMP by using Hanken’s DMP template.
 After clicking each “+” sign, you can see the content and complete the sections of a DMP.
-Use Hanken's DMP guidance on the right side to help you to complete each section.
-Remember that the content of Hanken’s specific guidance on each topic will only be shown after you click "Hanken" and then "expand all" or the sign "+" on the right side.
+Hanken's DMP guidance will be shown after you click "expand all" or the "+" sign on the right side.

 Do not forget to click “Save” after you finish answering each question.